 Achieving professional dreams, large and small, through clarity and mindful planning.

-Here is how we conduct career conversations at Obvious:
+Here's how we conduct career conversations at Obvious:

 Step 1: Value System